Multimodal LLM: Expert Guide On The Next Frontier Of AI

 1. Prosthetics

-Physical limitations will be overcome as AI is integrated in prosthetic limbs.
+Physical limitations will be overcome as AI is integrated into prosthetic limbs.
 This can help with controlling limbs, interpreting nerve signals through implants, and making sensory feedback a reality.
-Modal functionalities like computer vision mean wearers could actually have prosthetic limbs that can move without manual intervention.
+Modal functionalities like computer vision mean wearers could have prosthetic limbs that can move without manual intervention.

 2. Medical and health data